penguinolog/binfield/README.rst

 Usage
 =====

-Not mapped objects could be created simply from BinField class:
+Not mapped objects can be created simply from BinField class:

 .. code-block:: python

     bf = BinField(42)

-Data with fixed size should be created as new class (type):
+Data with fixed size should be created as a new class (type):
 Example on real data (ZigBee frame control field):

 .. code-block:: python